jenkaj-lab/jenkaj-lab/content/posts/mitre/techniques/command_and_control/application_layer_protocol/DNS Tunneling.md

 This simulates real-world DNS connection.
 In doing this you can keep it isolated to your private network, allowing the infected machine to treat your server as its own DNS - enabling IP resolution.
 In real-world scenarios this wouldn't be required because the domain would be recognised by a public DNS provider.

 # Red Team
+With configuration finished the red team engagement can commence.
+For this part we assume that the adversary has already managed to get malware onto the victim's machine, and it is now infected.
+This malware was created specifically for this lab, is written in Python, and is provided in the next code block.

+I've named this malware `dns_tunneling.py` and its sole purpose is to extract information from the infected machine and exfiltrate it over DNS to the C2 server.
+That might sound complicated, but it's quite easy when you break it down into steps:

+1. Collect the data using built-in linux commands via subprocess
+2. Encode it with base64 for seamless transportation
+3. Clean the data and strip unnecessary characters
+4. Query the C2 DNS server with the encoded data

+Encoding with base64 is required because DNS operates with a strict set of character limitations.
+This means that certain special characters like spaces, slashes and non-ASCII symbols could break the query entirely.
+When you encode this data with base64 you're essentially sanitizing the data so that it doesn't interfere with the query's structure.

+Please note the DNS toolkit used in this malware is not installed by default. `subprocess` and `base64` will be included with a typical Python install but you will need to install `dnspython` to get the exfiltration section to work.
+You can do this by running `pip install dnspython`.

 ``` python
 def base64_encode(data):
     # base64 encoding requires input data as bytes